SovnSkyrim/QWEST/README.md

 ## Graphical Settings

-On a Ryzen 5 2400G paired with a GTX 950 2GB VRAM and 24GB RAM (never used more than 14GB, so 8GB RAM should be fine, **WHEN** installed on an SSD, if you use an HDD 16GB RAM minimum is recommended):
-BethINI is located within `QWEST!/Tools`.
-Make sure that Bethini is configured to the profile folder you will use in MO2 and not your vanilla INIs or any changes will be rendered worthless!
-Here are the normal INI Paths that you should have in the Setup tab: [EnaiRim](https://prnt.sc/10ha499) [SimonRim](https://cdn.discordapp.com/attachments/793809552353132566/818888086079012915/Capture.PNG).
+If you wish to change your ini settings, which is recommended if you have 2GB of vram, then navigate to BethINI which is located in `QWEST!\Tools` and run the program.
+Make sure that you select the correct profile you wish to play, these are show here for [EnaiRim](https://prnt.sc/10ha499) and [SimonRim](https://cdn.discordapp.com/attachments/793809552353132566/818888086079012915/Capture.PNG).
 If one or the other doesn't show properly, use the browse option to manually set it up.

+Listed below is some information regarding the presets in BethINI

 - BethINI (Low) (locked to 60 FPS):
   - Everywhere (where it got tested): 60FPS